AP® Calculus BC Exam Format

 Unit 10 Infinite Sequences and Series 17–18%

-The units with higher weights tend to appear more frequently in the MCQ section than the others, implying that you will likely see more questions from these units than from units such as Units 1 and 3.
-Keeping this in mind will help you focus on these sections, and you can create your study plan based on the unit weights.
+The units with higher weights tend to appear more frequently in the MCQ section, so you will likely see more questions from these units compared to others, such as Units 1 and 3.
+This will help you focus your study plan on these sections.

 Use the answer choices as clues to solve the problem.
-This approach helps you anticipate the form of the correct answer and eliminate incorrect options, saving time.
+This will help you anticipate the correct answer and eliminate incorrect options, saving time.

 2. Double-check your chosen answer.

-Sometimes, the answer choices may appear similar; however, there is often a slight difference between the correct and incorrect options.
-After answering all your questions, try to reserve a 10-minute buffer to review your answers and correct any errors.
+Sometimes, the answer choices appear similar, but there is often a subtle difference between the correct and incorrect options.
+Reserve 10 minutes at the end to review your answers and correct any mistakes.

 3. Come back to tricky questions later.

-Since there's no penalty for incorrect answers in this section, feel free to guess if you're unsure.
-However, try to eliminate as many incorrect options as possible to increase your chances of guessing correctly.
+There's no penalty for incorrect answers, so make educated guesses.
+However, try eliminating as many incorrect options as possible to increase your chances of guessing correctly.

 Do you want to learn tips and tricks that could save you time and help you ace this section?
 Check out our guide on how to approach AP Calculus BC Multiple-Choice Questions.
 In this article, we break down the MCQ section and guide you through answering each question successfully.